 - Windshield replacement: $200–$500

 Costs vary based on dent size, panel count, vehicle make, and paint condition.
 The good news: if you have comprehensive insurance, your out-of-pocket cost is usually limited to your deductible.
-For more on repair costs, see our collision repair cost guide.

 Can Hail Total a Car?